Here are 10 common myths we often encounter:

 Fact: Appropriate doses of morphine keep patients comfortable but do not speed up the process of dying.

-Myth 9: Palliative care is only for people dying of cancer.
+Myth 9: Palliative and supportive care is only for people dying of cancer.

-Myth 10: People in palliative care who stop eating die of starvation.
+Myth 10: People in palliative and supportive care who stop eating die of starvation.

 Fact: People with advanced illnesses don’t experience hunger or thirst as healthy people do.
 People who stop eating die of their illness, not starvation.